IN THIS ARTICLE

 NFL Third and Goal Behavior

 Parmar collected play-by-play data from Armchair Analysis, and used R and RStudio for analysis.
 He developed a new data frame and used conventional NFL definitions.
-Through this project, he learned to:
+Through this data science project, he learned to:

 - Assess the problem

 - Manipulate data